Why Does Milk Let-Down When Baby Cries?

 I stopped leaking after two months of breastfeeding, but some moms may continue to struggle with this for up to 6 months postpartum.

-After weaning, some mothers find that they still have some breast milk leakage for a few months and even years, but this is a rare occurrence.
+After weaning, some mothers find that they still have breast milk leakage for a few months and even years, but this is a rare occurrence.